! WE ARE HIRING! VIEW OPEN CO-OP JOBS!

 We practice environmental responsibility every day within the store and continue to look for ways to improve our impact on our environment.

-Our Sustainability Coordinator leads our Green Team of staff members from different departments.
-They work together to help our co-op’s staff to understand sustainability initiatives and bring new ideas for how we can improve, recreate, or refine these ideas to use them here.
+Our Sustainability Coordinator leads our Green Team, which consists of staff members from different departments.
+They work together to help our Co-op’s staff understand sustainability initiatives, develop new projects, and improve, recreate, or refine these ideas.

 Green Building & Solar Panels